-Women’s Christmas is known by many names, including the Epiphany, Three Kings’ Day, Little Christmas or the 12th Day of Christmas.
+Women’s Christmas or Little Christmas is known by many names, including the Epiphany, Three Kings’ Day, or the 12th Day of Christmas.
 January 6th was first celebrated as a feast day in the 4th century to commemorate Jesus’ introduction in human form.
-Here in Ireland the day is used to celebrate the women who have worked so hard to make the holiday season memorable for their families and communities.
+Here in Ireland, the day is used to celebrate the women who have worked so hard to make the holiday season memorable for their families and communities.

 All over the world, people celebrate some kind of festival at the end of the year.
 For Christians the celebration is known as Christmas it is both a sacred religious holiday and a worldwide cultural and commercial phenomenon.
 In Ireland, Christmas is a family affair and it is celebrated throughout the country with all of its traditions being honoured.
 After the traditional Christmas celebrations on the 25th, the Irish celebrate Nollaig na mBan or Women’s Christmas.